MozzaVID: Mozzarella Volumetric Image Dataset: Experiments

 The modified set of transforms included the following elements: \begin{enumerate} \item Normalization. \item Random \ang{90} rotation ($p=0.5$). \item Random flipping in X and Y axis ($p=0.5$). \item Random rotation in a \qtyrange{-30}{30}{\degree} range ($p=0.5$). \end{enumerate} Elements 1 and 3 were retained from the original pipeline.
 The combined set of transforms covers most of the possible structure orientations while minimizing information loss at the most extreme angles.

 The results of the study (\cref{tab:rot_study}) suggest that volume orientation does not exhibit a clear or consistent impact on training accuracy.
-The coarse-grained models seem to perform better or similarly with the new setup, suggesting a positive influence of data augmentation on generalization.
+The coarse-grained models seem to perform similarly with the new setup.
 The impact on fine-grained models is more negative compared to coarse-grained models, which may be due to fine-grained models relying more heavily on structure orientation, as each sample (fine-grained class) is cut in a single direction, with variation introduced only through data augmentation.
 However, this effect is not significant enough to undermine the validity of the dataset or the presented results.